-7.2 Project First Costs
+7.3 Project First Costs

-- 320. For the detailed cost estimate, project quantities were developed using On Screen Take-Off (OST), Microsoft Excel calculations, and manual calculations, where applicable.
-The cost estimate was compiled using the Micro-Computer Aided Cost Estimating System, Second Generation (MCACES 2nd Generation or MII). - 321.
+- 334. For the detailed cost estimate, project quantities were developed using On Screen Take-Off (OST), Microsoft Excel calculations, and manual calculations, where applicable.
+The cost estimate was compiled using the Micro-Computer Aided Cost Estimating System, Second Generation (MCACES 2nd Generation or MII). - 335.
 The detailed cost estimate for the NED Plan is based on combination of MII's 2012 English Cost Book, estimator-created site specific cost items, local subcontractor quotations, and local material suppliers' quotations.
 For the purposes of updating the Cost Book to present day pricing, a current, area-specific labor library was used to reflect market labor conditions.
 Major material costs were verified.
-For cost book material items that did not reflect current commodities pricing, vendor quotes were obtained and estimator judgment applied where warranted. - 322.
-The engineering estimates utilized to compare and identify the NED Plan did not include detailed cost estimating factors such as prime, subcontractor and overtime markups.
-The engineering estimate used for the comparison and identification of the NED Plan was approximately 2% lower than the Project First Costs from the MII Cost estimate, which is presented below. - 323.
-The specific components in the cost basis are outlined in the Draft Cost Appendix.
+For cost book material items that did not reflect current commodities pricing, vendor quotes were obtained and estimator judgment applied where warranted. - 336.
+The specific components in the cost basis are outlined in the Cost Appendix.
 Cost contingencies were developed through a standard Cost and Schedule Risk Analysis (CSRA).
-The Project First Cost (Constant Dollar Basis) for the NED Plan is approximately \$528.4 million.
+The Project First Cost (Constant Dollar Basis) for the NED Plan is approximately \$559,743,000.
 Project First Costs for the NED Plan by line item are presented in Table 26.